Seongyeol Yi

 }

-Using React, you only declare what (WHAT) the UI should be based on state.
+With React, you simply declare what (WHAT) the UI should be based on state.

 function Counter() {